nandinip92/Data-Engineering-Projects/P1 - Data Modeling with Postgres/README.md

 ## Data Modeling with Postgres and Building ETL pipeline for anaylising data for a Music Streaming App

+A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
+The analytics team is particularly interested in understanding what songs users are listening to.
-Metadata of the songs and the user activity logs on the music app are stored in a directory of JSON files.
+Metadata of the songs and the user activity logs on the music app is stored in a directory of JSON files.
 This data is modeled for analysing and unserstanding what songs users are listening to.
 Like *most frequently played songs by the users, top Songs played on particular month/year, which artist songs are most played* etc. So, the focus is mainly on songs played by the users.

 - Database used is **Posetgres**
 - ETL is done by python sctipt